ASM 3500's Polygon De-Embedding Function

 Since GDSII has only "dark" polygons we have to do a boolean operation.
 All polygons in level 1 are subtracted from those in level 0.
 All polygons in level 3 are subtracted from those in level 2 and so on.
 The output of the boolean can produce either re-entrant polygons (those with a cut line) or slices (the slice option is available for some CAD systems that have problems processing re-entrant polygons.)

-Figure 6: After boolean, the resulting mask consists of only dark polygons.
+Figure 6: After Boolean, the resulting mask consists of only dark polygons.
 Two options are possible: cut-lines or sliced.